-ISSUES & SUPPORTING INFORMATION SOURCES: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Sigr s Than nificant npact No Impact Is the project located in Criteria Area Mammal Survey Area?
+ISSUES & SUPPORTING INFORMATION SOURCES: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Les Sigi In s Than hificant hpact No Impact Is the project located in Criteria Area Mammal Survey y Area?
 Is the project located adjacent to MSHCP Conservation Areas?

-MSHCP Vernal Pools and Fairy Shrimp

-The BSA was assessed for areas meeting the MSHCP's definition of vernal pools and fairy shrimp habitat during the field survey.
+MSHCP Vernal Pools and Fairy Shrimp The BSA was assessed for areas meeting the MSHCP's definition of vernal pools and fairy shrimp habitat during the field survey.
+It was determined that the BSA does not have vernal pools or wetlands that could during the field survey.
 It was determined that the BSA does not have vernal pools or wetlands that could support fairy shrimp species and none are expected to occur on the project site; therefore, listed fairy shrimp, such as the Riverside fairy shrimp, Santa Rosa Plateau fairy shrimp, and vernal pool fairy shrimp, are not expected to be present within the BSA.
 No wetlands were identified onsite (see Section 4.4 (c) for further discussion).
 UltraSystems determined that focused surveys for fairy shrimp and vernal pools are not required.